sisrfeng/coc-wiki/F.A.Q.md

   inoremap <silent><expr> <c-space> coc#refresh()
 ```

-## How could I not use floating window on neovim?
+## How could I disable floating window?

+* For documentation of completion, use `"suggest.floatEnable": false` in settings.json.
 * For diagnostic messages, use `"diagnostic.messageTarget": "echo"` in settings.json.
 * For signature help, use `"signature.target": "echo"` in settings.json.
 * For documentation on doHover, use `"coc.preferences.hoverTarget": "echo"` in settings.json.